mmann1123/pyGIS/pygis/docs/e_replace_values.md

 raster[150, 100]
 ```

 We can also change multiple pixel values by slicing.
+In this case, we replace the values in rows 99-101 and columns 6-8 with the value `0`.

 ```{code-cell} ipython3
 # Replace values with 0 at multiple locations